Man Up | Ep. 227 • February 16, 2018

 A friend of mine wrote a wonderfully titled book called The Subtle Art of Not Giving a Fuck by Mark Manson.
 I think he’s sold a lot of books just on the strength of that title which he tested ahead of time in an article.
 I think it’s a great title and I think a lot of achievers need to stop giving a fuck so much.
 The achiever’s curse is that he needs to achieve in order to feel significant.
 That’s a really important thing.
 We achievers need to achieve in order to feel significance.

 The problem with that is, if significance is the driving force in your life or one of the driving forces in your life, one of the top driving forces in your life, you will never find happiness.
 You will never find lasting happiness.
 You will never find fulfillment.
 You will never find real satisfaction and enjoyment of life.
-You’ve got to learn to be satisfied and be significant in yourself.
+You’ve got to learn to be satisfied and feel significant in yourself.

-You don’t significant just because you got the fucking A on the test, or the grade, or whatever the fuck the A means for you.
+You don’t feel significant just because you got the fucking A on the test, or the grade, or whatever the fuck the A means for you.
 You can’t wait until you get that to feel significant.
-You can worthy and significant just in who you are and give that as a gift to yourself, and look for a goal that pulls you forward, that you don’t have to push and beat yourself up to get to.
+You can feel worthy and significant just in who you are and give that as a gift to yourself, and look for a goal that pulls you forward, that you don’t have to push and beat yourself up to get to.
 That’s a really important thing.

 And a lot of achievers, when they stop and ask themselves, “Why do I have this obsessive need to achieve in order to feel significant?”
-They’ll find out when they go through the psychotherapy that they actually have those needs jammed into their fucking heads by their parents, by somebody in their childhood who told them they weren’t good enough or they’d only get rewarded if they got the A.
+They’ll find out when they go through the psychotherapy that they actually have those needs jammed into their fucking heads by their parents, by their school, by somebody in their childhood who told them they weren’t good enough or they’d only get rewarded if they got the A.

-Once you free yourself from that, when you’re free from the shackles of the shoulds, when you’re free from the tyranny of having to achieve in order to feel significant, then you’ll find that your life priority has really changed and you’ll finally see the way, the path, the journey forward to your real fulfilment and love and joy in life.
+Once you free yourself from that, when you’re free from the shackles of the shoulds, when you’re free from the tyranny of having to achieve in order to feel significant, then you’ll find that your life priorities has really changed and you’ll finally see the way, the path, the journey forward to your real fulfilment and love and joy in life.
 So, I’ll give you those three things.
 I’m going to sum it up.
 I’ve got to get better at summing up things.

 One, lose yourself in the process.
 Stop focusing on the goal as much.
 Stop delaying your own happiness and satisfaction until you reach the goal.
 Process.
 Process.
 Process.